-Joe Jackson is a singer/songwriter/composer originally from Staffordshire in the West Midlands, working in London for most of his professional life.
+Joe Jackson (born August 11, 1954) is an English singer and composer originally from Staffordshire in the West Midlands, working in London for most of his professional life.
 He first came to notice in the New Wave era, although like his rough contemporaries Graham Parker and Elvis Costello he came from more of a pub rock than Punk Rock background.
 Since then he’s committed quite a bit of Genre Adultery, working in Synth Pop, Jazz, and Classical Music, among other things.NB: This Joe Jackson is not the father of Michael Jackson, nor did he play for the Chicago Black Sox.

 Tropes associated with Joe Jackson include:

 - Added Alliterative Appeal: Joe Jackson's Jumpin' Jive.

 - All Women Are Lustful: “It’s Different for Girls”.
 Jackson has half-joked in concert that it’s about how women “just want to use us for our bodies.”

 - British Newspapers: Sunday Papers, a song about cheap and tacky weekend tabloids.

 - Classical Music: Some of his albums have come out on Sony Classical, including Symphony No. 1.

 - Coat Full of Contraband: He sports one on the cover of his I'm the Man album.

 - Four More Measures: The intros for "Is She Really Going Out With Him?" and "Steppin' Out".